Problem Statement

 The

-method facilitates the process:- Initiates the traversal from the root of the BST.
+findMinDiffmethod facilitates the process:- Initiates the traversal from the root of the BST.

 - It returns the

-after the traversal completes, which is the minimum absolute difference found between any nodes in the BST.
+smallestDiffafter the traversal completes, which is the minimum absolute difference found between any nodes in the BST.

-as per your existing data structures or frameworks.
-This code snippet assumes such a class is predefined with at least two member variables: val
+Ensure you replace the TreeNode class usage above with an appropriate implementation or definition of the TreeNode as per your existing data structures or frameworks.
+This code snippet assumes such a class is predefined with at least two member variables: val (value of the node), left and right (pointers to child nodes).

 class Solution: